jiayiliujiayi/timekilleR/README.md

 **more functions are being developed:))**

 ### The most serious moment when calling timekiller--Playing Around with DATASETS!

+- fast dataset inspection (the input could be either external files or internal elements)

+  `ifCharCols()`: check if there's character type columns in a dataset
+  `getCharCols()`: output the colnames of the charactor type columns
+  `ifNACols()`: check if there's NA-containing columns in a dataset
+  `getNACols()`: output the colnames of the NA-containing columns

 - importing data in a faster way (credits to the package [data.table](https://github.com/Rdatatable/data.table)!)

   `fread.delim()`: fast imports a data frame format text file as a 'data frame' element into the .GLobalEnv.
 Yes, it is a wrapper of the data.table::fread but we the oldschool might prefer working on a 'data frame' class element.